The problem: data consolidation for a Jira status report email

 - The report must list the biggest projects by estimated work time investment in a (filterable) time period and their billability.

-- The report must communicate the length of projects delivery from the date of approval to the acceptance.
+- The status report must communicate the length of projects delivery from the date of approval to the acceptance.

 - One should be able to read the total number of capitalized and operational activities assigned to teams.

-- Finally, the report must have the planned and logged work ratio by the department or type of activity.
+- Finally, the status report must have the planned and logged work ratio by the department or type of activity.